 Care One Credit is a credit/debt management company that will help to consilidate your debts for a lower monthly payment.
 It appears to be a reliable service but like most of these companies, it is a for profit business.
 Which means some of what you pay a month goes directly to them.
 You could first try calling your creditors yourself to negociate a lower interest and payment.

-Examples of computation methods include the following: The most common credit card balance calculation method credits your account from the day payment is received by the issuer.
+The most common credit card balance calculation method credits your account from the day payment is received by the issuer.
 To figure the balance due, the issuer totals the beginning balance for each day in the billing period and subtracts any credits made to your account that day.
 While new purchases may or may not be added, depending on your plan, cash advances typically are included.
 The resulting daily balances are added for the billing cycle.
 The total is then divided by the number of days in the billing period to get the "average daily balance."
-Usually the most advantageous method for card holders, the balance is determined by subtracting payments or credits received during the current billing period from the amount left at the end of the previous billing period.
-Purchases made during the billing period aren't included.
-Using this method, the cardholder has until the end of the billing cycle to pay a portion of your balance to avoid the interest charges on that amount.
-Some creditors exclude prior, unpaid finance charges from the previous balance.
-The previous balance is the amount you owed at the end of the previous billing period.
-Payments, credits and new purchases during the current billing period are not included.
-Some creditors also exclude unpaid finance charges.
-Issuers sometimes use various methods to calculate your credit card balance that make use of your last two month's account activity.
-Read your agreement carefully to find out if your issuer uses this approach and, if so, what specific two-cycle method is used.
-If you don't understand how your finance charge is calculated, ask your card issuer.
-An explanation must also appear on your billing statements.

 The credit card company will first try to collect from the estate.
 Creditors are not allowed to put the extra debt baggage on survivors if the estate is insolvent.
 Creditors will most likely close the account and write it off when they receive the death certificate and has filed a claim in probate towards the estate.
 Only way the survivors are responsible for the debt is if they want to pay off the debt themselves or if they are the joint owner of the debt.

 A vesting assent is given by a personal representative of an estate in the UK to convey legal ownership of property that is the subject of a bequest or devised to a tenant-for-life of 'settled property'.